 Like other working people, artists need superannuation in order to have some retirement income in their old age.
-While it is currently not legislated that visual artists be paid superannuation on the artist fee they receive for the commissioning or loan of their work for exhibition, NAVA supports the principle of industrial fairness by making super contributions for their artists.
+While it is currently not legislated that visual artists be paid superannuation on the artist fee they receive for the commissioning or loan of their work for exhibition, NAVA supports the principle of industrial fairness and the making of super contributions for artists.

 Some contractors working in the arts may be deemed to be employees for superannuation purposes and the employer may be required to make superannuation contributions on their behalf.
 NAVA’s factsheet on superannuation contribution obligations for employers explains what might determine whether a person is an employee or a contractor for superannuation purposes.